 Taghazout, MoroccoMonthly cost of living: $1,155

-Tech startup whiz kid looking to get out of the country before anyone starts asking what your company actually does?
-Head to Morocco, which, thanks to its hyper-fast internet connection and proximity to Western Europe, has become a hot destination for entrepreneurs cutting personal costs to support their tech ventures.
-Your rent plus a chic co-working space will run about $400/month combined, meaning you won't be stuck looking for a buyout from your beachfront villa all the time.
-Taghazout has also become one of the great North Atlantic surf towns, where you'll see people carrying surfboards through Middle Eastern bazaars like they might a basket of fruit.
+Thanks to its hyper-fast internet connection and proximity to Western Europe, Morocco become a hot destination for entrepreneurs cutting personal costs to support their tech ventures.
+Rent plus a chic co-working space will run about $500/month combined, meaning you won't be stuck looking for a buyout from your beachfront villa all the time.
+Taghazout has also become one of the great North Atlantic surf towns, where you'll see people carrying boards through Middle Eastern bazaars like they're baskets of fruit.

 Canggu, BaliMonthly cost of living: $500 to $900

 Five hundred dollars a month seems downright unrealistic to live in one of the best surf towns in the South Pacific, especially one that's drawn flocks of entitled Americans looking to work remotely.
 Artists, designers, yoga instructors, startup gurus, and other foreigners call Canggu home, lending the city a youthful, albeit rustic, wellness vibe.
 Cafes, restaurants, and juice stands line the streets, and parties and events pepper the week.
 The place feels a bit like those little surf towns you find on the less populated islands of Hawaii, but at a fraction of the cost.
 Sure, things like milk, wine, and other imports cost a little more here.
 But with average rent around $200, you can splurge.

 Las Palmas, Gran Canaria, SpainMonthly cost of living: $1,400